akarsh-enciphers/beta-Threads/content/about.md

 To make the application a good start for beginners, we have decided to include examples of all  the OWASP Top 10 vulnerabilities [**NOTE**: This release of the app, have some of the examples missing from OWASP Top 10.
 We will add them in future releases.]

-1 Injection
+1 Injection (present)
   - NoSQL Injection

 2 Broken Authentication (present)
-- IDOR
+  - JWT

 3 Sensitive Data Exposure (Working on it)
   -

 4 XXE (Working/Will come in further Update)

 5 Broken Access Control (present)
--
+  -IDOR
+  -SSRF

 6 Security Misconfiguration
--
+  -Present in the form of rate limits on the comment section.
+  -No password required for account delete.
+  -Clickjacking issue with sensitive action (delete account)

 7 Cross-Site Scripting
   -Stored cross Site scripting
   -Self XSS

-8 Insecure Deserialization (Will come in further update) 9 Using Component with Known Vulnerabilities (working on it) 10 Insufficient logging and monitoring (present)
+8 Insecure Deserialization (Will come in further update)

+9 Using Component with Known Vulnerabilities (working on it)

+10 Insufficient logging and monitoring (present) -Present in the form of two or more simultaneous sessions being kept active.

 Learn more on [Github](https://github.com/enciphers/ThreadsApp).